-A person may have abdominal cramps and vaginal discharge for many reasons, including menstruation, endometriosis, and vaginal infections.
-For most people, the discomfort will pass, but severe or persistent cramping, discharge, or bleeding could be a cause for concern.
+Abdominal cramps and vaginal discharge can happen for many reasons, including menstruation, endometriosis, and infections.
+For most people, the discomfort will pass, but severe or persistent cramping, discharge, or bleeding may cause concern.

 Many people experience abdominal cramps and vaginal discharge.
-Pain low in the tummy and around the belly button is usually described as cramping.
+Cramping can cause pain low in the stomach and around the belly button.

 Some discharge from the vagina and cervix is usual.
-It varies in response to hormones produced as part of the female menstrual cycle.
+It varies in response to hormones the body produces as part of the menstrual cycle.
 Vaginal discharge plays a vital role in keeping the vagina clean and preventing infection.

-However, if the color, smell, or consistency seems unusual, especially if accompanied by itching, burning, or abdominal pain, it could be a sign of an infection or other condition and should not be overlooked.
+However, if the color, smell, or consistency seem unusual, especially if there is also itching, burning, or abdominal pain, it could be a sign of an infection or other condition.

-This article looks at the most common causes of abdominal cramps and vaginal discharge.
-It also covers treatment, prevention, and when to see a doctor.
+This article looks at some common causes of abdominal cramps and vaginal discharge.
+It also covers treatment, prevention, and when to contact a doctor.

 A person may experience abdominal cramps and vaginal discharge for many reasons.
 Some of the most common causes include: